Authors, Guests And Speakers - NILF 12 - 15 Mar 2026

 Guru Prakash Paswan

-Aacademic And Writer
+Academician And Writer

 Guru Prakash Paswan is a leading Indian academic, writer and public intellectual whose work brings Dalit history, social justice and constitutional thought to the centre of national conversation.
 A law professor at Patna University and National Spokesperson of the Bharatiya Janata Party, he bridges rigorous scholarship with public engagement.
 His widely discussed book Makers of Modern Dalit History (Penguin Random House India), co-authored with Sudarshan Ramabadran, reclaims the legacies of B.R.
 Ambedkar, Babu Jagjivan Ram, Gurram Jashuva and Soyarabai.
 At the festival, Paswan explores history, identity, policy and equality with clarity, conviction and contemporary relevance.